The Deligne-Mumford operad as a trivialization of the circle action: Introduction

 The main result of the present paper is the following theorem.
-As before, suppose we are working with a model structure with weak equivalences spanned by maps of topological operads which are level-wise weak equivalences.
-Let

-be the operad of ``tree-like'' nodal surfaces of arbitrary genus, whose spaces of operations are the partial compactifications of the moduli spaces $\cM_{*, *}=\{\cM_{g,k+1}\, : \, g\ge 0, \, k\ge 0\}$ of closed Riemann surfaces of genus $g$ with $k+1$ marked points by boundary components consisting of nodal curves whose dual graph is a tree. \begin{theorem} The homotopy colimit of the diagram of unital operads is related by a canonical sequence of weak equivalences to the Deligne-Mumford operad $\t{DM}^{\t{tree}}$.
+As before, suppose we are working with a model structure with weak equivalences spanned by maps of topological operads which are levelwise weak equivalences.
+Let $ \t{DM}^{\t{tree}} $ be the operad of ``tree-like'' nodal surfaces of arbitrary genus, whose spaces of operations are the partial compactifications of the moduli spaces $\cM_{*, *}=\{\cM_{g,k+1}\, : \, g\ge 0, \, k\ge 0\}$ of closed Riemann surfaces of genus $g$ with $k+1$ marked points by boundary components consisting of nodal curves whose dual graph is a tree. \begin{theorem} The homotopy colimit of the diagram of unital operads is related by a canonical sequence of weak equivalences to the Deligne-Mumford operad $\t{DM}^{\t{tree}}$.

 The same statement holds for the homotopy colimit of the diagram of nonunital operads \end{theorem}